RicardoIT-Web/RicardoIT-Web/README.md

 I'm Ricardo.

-I have been learning and developing my skills as a Full Stack Software Developer for the past year.
+I am a Certified Project Manager with 10 years of experience in Project Management.
+Seeking a career change, I have been learning and developing my skills as a Full Stack Software Developer for the past year.
-I have just finished my Diploma with Code Institute where I gained the amazing experience of building 5 portfolio Projects.
+I have just finished my Diploma with Code Institute where I gained the amazing experience of building 5 Portfolio Projects.
 The links to these projects are listed below.
 I am now focusing on learning and developing my skills further with React.
 I can't wait to show you my results soon.